 Free radicals are renegades that cause your skin to sag and wrinkle.
 Free radicals also promote sunburn when you over-expose your skin to UV.

-You can drink it straight from the bottle or cook your food with it.
+As said early on, it’s food safe.
+So, you can drink it straight from the bottle or cook your food with it.
 Or you can simply pour it over your food or beverage.

 Most are flavored with a delicate coconut scent while few are not.
 It’s shown on the label so you can make a sound decision.
 And a good quality liquid coconut oil should look colorless.

 Liquid coconut oil is good for you because it provides the key benefits of coconut oil and yet, without causing inconvenience for you during winter.

 Because of its capability to remain in liquid form at low temperatures, you can literally consume it for health benefits or apply to your skin anytime you need it.